 - Get a basal body thermometer (you should be able to get one at your local drugstore) that shows precise changes of one-tenth of a degree in your temperature.

-- Start keeping track of your temperature on the first day of your period (first day you see bright red blood).
+- Start keeping track of your temperature on the first day of your period.

 - The temperature can be taken either in your mouth or the rectum (or even in the vagina).
 But you must take it always the same way throughout the menstrual cycle and preferably with the same thermometer.

 - Do not move, do not get out of bed, do not eat, drink, or smoke before you take your temperature.